turingschool/front-end-curriculum/lessons/html-basics.md

 In this lesson we will be discussing HTML and how to effectively structure your markup.

-#### Basic intro to HTML structure and different tags.
+#### Structure and Tags

 At it's heart, HTML is built to show text and content.
 To that end, all HTML really is is text and the structural tags that wrap text.
-These tag-wrapped content blocks are called **elements**.
+These tag-wrapped content blocks are called _elements_.
 There are many (different types of tags)[https://developer.mozilla.org/en-US/docs/Web/HTML/Element] that can be used to provide semantics, or meaning, to your markup.
 These include _paragraph_, or `<p>`, _section_, or `<section>`, and the infamous `<div>`, or _division_, tag.
 Regardless of the specific tag used, the structure of an HTML element will always be consistent and looks like this:

 ```HTML
 <tagname>Content Here</tagname>